Inouju/mambo/README.md

 or [screen](https://www.gnu.org/software/screen/) to keep the shell running.
 I don't know about Windows, google is your friend here.

+### Settings

+Once you have sorted the dependencies you can start configuring the bot.
+Everything related to configuration is done in the `settings.json` file.

+#### `settings.json`

+* `name`: Nickname that will appear in the chat
+* `user`: Server query username
+* `pass`: Server query password
+* `host`: Server ip address
+* `port`: Server query port
+* `bot_id`: Bot unique id, it's important that this value is right or the bot will not work properly
+* `admins`: List of admins unique id, required if you plan to use the `admin.ex` script
+* `channels`: List of the channels the bot will join, this can be either a list of channel ids or the string "all" to join all the channels
+* `scripts`: List of scripts that the bot will use, put only the scripts you want to use

+Use the file [`settings.sample.json`](https://raw.github.com/inouju/mambo/master/settings.json.sample) as a guide, edit the values that you don't like, remove the scripts you don't want to use from the list and when you're happy rename it to `settings.json`.

 ## Scripts

 Mambo by itself doesn't do much, but don't worry, it's extensible via scripting, you can add